-The incidence of road pavement degradation is now the cause of numerous accidents.
+The incidence of road pavement degradation and vertical and horizontal signs is now the cause of numerous accidents.
 The proposed methodology for the automatic survey can be included for the inspections of road infrastructure and therefore allows who in charge (in the public institution) to be able to plan interventions.